View Categories

 • National income increased manifold in Indian Economy

-• India became one of the largest and emerging economies in Asia with about 2.7 trillion USD GDP.
+• India became one of the largest and emerging economies in Asia, with a GDP of about 2.7 trillion USD.

 • India has become the fifth-largest economy in 2019, overtaking the United Kingdom and France.